Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-This design pipeline on its face is data-oriented (or task-oriented) preferred by most computer science researchers, aiming to design recommendation models serving specific tasks related to collected data (i.e., information).
-This way can sort of guide the design of recommendation models by such as mining hidden patterns from data and involving them in modeling for higher accuracy; however, it can also restrict model generalization for other tasks.
-In fact, this pipeline can also start from step $4$ and be seen as generalization-oriented, aiming to design versatile recommendation models fitting to diverse tasks with different input data and proximity measurements, in which case physicists and mathematicians may prefer.
-There is no priority between the data-oriented and generalization-oriented strategies; they are two completely different perspectives for designing models.
-To simultaneously realize both, designing recommendation models based on multi-task learning \cite{crawshaw2020multi, zhang2021survey} seemly is a novel and promising direction.
+As shown in Fig.~\ref{pipeline_fig}, the four steps are recurrent as an iteratively revising and refining process.
+For example, when designing a recommendation model, if its performance has hit its ceiling while still not being able to reach one's expectation, it could be helpful to modify or even reconstruct a more appropriate hypothesis space or proximity measurement.
+In this process, as said before, constructing appropriate graph representations which can capture and preserve the complexity (or multiplicity) of original information is crucial.
+For that purpose, combined with analyzing the topology characteristics of a graph representation constructed in step $2$, going back to step $1$ to check if it can well fit the original information is a strategy, which gives clues to refine the structures of graph representations.

-At the end of this section, the notations widely used in this article are unified in Tab.~\ref{Notation}.
+On the other hand, the design pipeline on its face is data-oriented (or task-oriented), which might be preferred by computer science researchers, who generally design recommendation models starting from specific tasks related to collected data (\textit{i.e.}, information).
+To be sure, by means of data mining techniques, this data-oriented designing strategy could quickly dig out the hidden patterns of data and incorporate them in modeling, which can achieve a higher recommendation accuracy on a specific task.
+However, these models designed in this way face fundamental limits on their generalization to other tasks, because they are data-oriented while different tasks generally carry distinctive data patterns, scales or sparsity.
+On top of that, by starting from step $4$, the designing process based on this pipeline can also be run by generalization-oriented, aiming to design versatile recommendation models fitting to diverse tasks with different data properties, in which case physicists and mathematicians might prefer.
+For all they are two different perspectives for designing models, there is no priority between data-oriented and generalization-oriented strategies.
+In fact, by combining their respective advantages, it could be more beneficial for researchers to design recommendation models, where multi-task learning \cite{crawshaw2020multi, zhang2021survey} seems to be a promising direction.

-The following Secs.~\ref{BiGE}, \ref{GGE}, and \ref{KGBE} retrospect embedding techniques for bipartite graphs, general graphs, and knowledge graphs, as well as the corresponding recommendation models based on these techniques, respectively.
+At the end of this section, notations used in this article are presented in Tab.~\ref{Notation}.
+The following Secs.~\ref{BiGE}, \ref{GGE} and \ref{KGBE} retrospect embedding techniques for bipartite graphs, general graphs and knowledge graphs, respectively, as well as their corresponding applications in recommendation.